-Slope shading: The terrain can be shaded among slopes to indicate either wind direction, sun position or a fixed shading from North-West.
-Slopes faced to the wind (or sun) get displayed brighter and the averted slopes get darker.
+Slope shading: The terrain can be shaded among slopes to indicate either wind direction, sun position or a fixed shading from Northand the averted slopes get darker.

-Terrain contrast: Defines the amount of Phong shading in the terrain rendering.
+West.
+Slopes faced to the wind (or sun) get displayed brighter ing.
 Use large values to emphasise terrain slope, smaller values if flying in steep mountains.